danbev/learning-ai/notes/lora.md

 scratch.
 So LoRA is a method that decomposes the original weight matrix into smaller matrices which are called update matrices.
-The update matrices are then used to create new layers that are and only the weights in these smaller layers are updated during training.
+The update matrices are then used to create new layers that are then the only weights that are updated during training.

 The new layers are called the adaptation layers.
 This is possible by the fact that large weight matrices are often low-rank matrices which means that it can